HomeDocumentation

 Best Practice Compliance

-Select industry-standard compliance rules:
+Select from eight industry-standard compliance rules:

 Core Instructions

-Custom rules for your chatbot:
+Custom rules for your chatbot, managed as a list:

 • "Always recommend scheduling a demo for complex questions"